roataway/roataway-web/tools/README.md

 - `route_<upstream_id>_segments.json`
 - `route_<upstream_id>_stations.json`

+Installation:

+- `virtualenv -p python3 venv-getRoute`
+- `source venv-getRoute/bin/activate`
+- `pip install osm2geojson`

-Examples of use:
+Examples of use (activate the virtualenv via `source venv-getRoute/bin/activate` first):

-- `./getRoute --csv ../src/data/routes.csv --dst out` - Get all the routes specified in `../src/data/routes.csv` and save the resulting files to `out/` in the current directory.
+- `python getRoute --csv ../src/data/routes.csv --dst out` - Get all the routes specified in `../src/data/routes.csv` and save the resulting files to `out/` in the current directory.
-- `./getRoute -r 9478330` - Retrieve data about relation `9478330`; in this case the file name will use the `relation_id`, rather than the `upstream_id`.
+- `python getRoute -r 9478330` - Retrieve data about relation `9478330`; in this case the file name will use the `relation_id`, rather than the `upstream_id`.
-- `./getRoute --help` - See what command line args are available
+- `python getRoute --help` - See what command line args are available

 If all is well, you will see something like this: